Ailanthus altissima: As an exotic plant

-Ailantus trees have escaped cultivation in all areas where it was introduced, most extensively in the United States.
+Ailanthus trees have escaped cultivation in all areas where it was introduced, most extensively in the United States.
 It has naturalized across much of Europe, from as far east as Ukraine and Poland.
 It is found in every continental country to the west except for the Netherlands and Denmark.
 It also grows in Great Britain including England, Wales, and Scotland.
+Due to the significant negative impacts of its introduction to the ecosystem, the European Union has included it in the list of invasive alien species of Union concern and hence it cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.

 It has naturalized on the southern shores of the Mediterranean basin in the North African countries of Morocco, Algeria, Tunisia, and Libya, but not in Egypt.
 In the Middle East it is now present in Jordan and Iraq and northwards into the northern Caucasus.
 Many sources including Plants of the World Online and World Flora Online list ailanthus trees as introduced to the south Asian countries of India and Pakistan, but the botanist Michael Hassler lists the species as native to these countries.
 Hassler also lists it as native to Vietnam, the Solomon Islands, and the Indonesian islands of Borneo, Sulawesi, Java, the Lesser Sunda Islands, and the Moluccas in contrast to other sources.

 It has spread to limited areas of Oceania.
 It is listed as a weed in the Australian states New South Wales and Victoria and present in six states or territories in total.
 Similarly, it is listed in the New Zealand 2020 National Pest Plant Accord and the list of environmental weeds published in 2024.
 It has also been recorded in Hawaii having been first planted there in 1924.